Applications in progress

 Investigator-led Clinical Trials (ILCT) Programme 2025 (formerly DIFA).

 The Investigator-led Clinical Trials (ILCT) Programme, formerly DIFA, supports feasibility studies and definitive intervention studies.
-The ILCT Programme is currently open as a rolling call, where applications can be submitted anytime up until October 2025.
-There are 3 pre-agreed submission deadlines in April, July and October 2025, after which the assessment process will commence.
+The ILCT Programme is currently open as a rolling call.
+Please note the submission deadlines for Cycle 2 and Cycle 3 have now been extended.

 US-Ireland Research and Development Partnership Programme